Menditect/documentation/additional/01-howtos/frontend-guide.md

 Run the test and analyse results with the Trace file

 When a Frontend test is executed with one of the Menditect Playwright Modules, a Browser will execute the commands.
-Depending on [how the Browser is hosted](../installation/install-playwright-browser), and if you've chosen to run a Headless test (see [Frontend test](../../mta/frontend-test) ) the Browser window will also be visible during the test.
+Depending on [how the Browser is hosted](../installation/install-playwright-browser), and if you've chosen to run a [Headless](../../mta/frontend-test#headless) test the Browser window will also be visible during the test.
 It may take some time for Playwright to load it's libraries into memory and for the Browser to to become visible.

 :::info reboot may be needed
 If the Test Run stalls in MTA and it takes too long for the Browser to become visible, it may be necessary to restart your computer.